 I’ve been looking for a good value for years without much luck.
 One fairly obscure little exercise physiology book of mine threw out a value and this seems to scan with real world experience and I’ll be using that below.
 Before I get to that.

-First let me mention that if you break down a pound of muscle for energy, it only provides about 600 calories.
+First let me mention that if you break down a pound of muscle for energy, it only provides about 600 calories of energy.
 That pound of muscle is about 120-125 grams of total protein, a good bit of water, some glycogen, intramuscular triglyceride (IMTG) and cellular machinery.
 Break it all down and it provides about 600 calories.

 This too is nonsense and assumes, wrongly, that one extra gram of protein is all that is required to lay down on gram of muscle protein.
 But nothing in the body is 100% efficient and this no different.
-Again, finding exact values is tough but it probably takes 5-8 grams of dietary protein to provide 1 gram of protein per day.
+Again, finding exact values is tough but the same book I mentioned above suggests that it probably takes 5-8 grams of dietary protein to provide 1 gram of protein per day.
 I digress.

-So what is the actual value?
+So what is the actual value to gain a pound of muscle?
 Again, it’s hard to say but 2400-2700 calories per pound of muscle seems to be within shooting distance .
-That’s what my obscure little exercise physiology book threw out (sadly, no reference was provided) and discussion with Eric Helms sort of backs that up.
+That’s what my obscure little exercise physiology book threw out (sadly, no reference was provided).
+Discussion with others in the field supports that value or that it’s close enough for government work.

 Now, the reality is that it’s very rare to gain 100% muscle no matter what you do.
 This gets into the issue of calorie partitioning that I don’t have space to get into here.
 Just accept that it’s damn near impossible and the goal is to simply limit fat gain.
-Based on some fairly solid assumptions, Eric uses the rule of thumb that to gain a true one pound of muscle, accounting for fat gain, will take about 3,500 calories over maintenance.
-I’ll use that value going forwards.
+By the time you assume some amount of fat gain, you end up with about 3,500 calories to gain a pound or so.
+Again, it’s close enough for government work and I’ll use that value going forwards.

 A Note to the Nitpickers

-If this seems like pedantry, it’s because I’m used to pedants reading my articles and making utterly stupid criticisms of “Oh I guess Lyle thinks this works without resistance training, or that you can eat 100% carbs and grow” And I just want to cut off the stupid at the pass for all the good it usually does.
+If this seems like pedantry, it’s because I’m used to people reading my articles and making utterly stupid criticisms of “Oh I guess Lyle thinks this works without resistance training, or that you can eat 100% carbs and grow”.
+I don’t because that would be even stupider than the people who draw those sorts of idiot conclusions.
+And I just want to cut off the stupid at the pass for all the good it usually does.

 Back to Calories for Muscle Gain